LG G2 review

 There's one part of the G2's design that goes against the grain.
 There are no buttons around the edge - instead, the volume and screen lock buttons sit on the back.
 We're not convinced this works.
 The volume buttons sit within easy reach of your index finger, but we found the lock button hard to locate, and often ended up changing the phone's volume instead of locking or unlocking the display.
 You can also unlock and lock the phone with a double-tap of your finger on the screen, which we found worked well most of the time.
 After a week with the phone we struggled to go back to using a button - tapping the screen just feels more natural.
 We still missed having a lock button on the side or top of the phone, though.

 Since launch the LG G2 has received an update from Android 4.2 to Android 4.4.2.
 This brings with it a host of new features: an improved user interface, with a full screen immersive mode when you're enjoying films or an eBook; improved cloud printing, so you can pretty much print from any app, a speed boost in browsing thanks to the Chromium engine, and much more.
-We're still waiting for LG to confirm which of its handsets will be getting the latest Android 5.0 Lollipop update, but considering the phone is only slightly more than a year old, we would be surprised if the company neglected to release an update eventually.
-For the time being, existing owners and anyone looking to pick up a G2 today will have to make do with KitKat until we hear otherwise.
+We're still waiting for LG to confirm which of its handsets will be getting the latest Android 5.0 Lollipop update, but a new video showing Android 5.0 Lollipop running on the handset should mean that the update is coming imminently.

 The basic structure of LG's software follows that of stock Android, with the app tray split between apps and widgets.
 However, there are several subtle and not-so-subtle customisations, which are thoughtfully done.
 As with most Android phones, you can rearrange the icons in the shortcut tray at the bottom of the homescreen, but on the G2 you can also move the icon that opens the main app tray.
 This is a small change, but a big help if you're coming from another manufacturer's handset; Sony, for example, puts this commonly-pressed icon in the middle, while Samsung insists on placing it to the right of the shortcut tray.
 There's room for a sixth shortcut icon here too, which could save you frequent trips into the app drawer.
 You can also choose from a number of options for the soft keys at the very bottom of the display, meaning you can move the back key from the left to the right to suit the position you're used to.